-Middlebury's Amnesty Policy is intended to encourage students to seek swift medical assistance for themselves and others without fear of penalty.
+Middlebury's Good Samaritan Policy is intended to encourage students to seek swift medical assistance for themselves and others without fear of penalty.
 Our primary concern is the health and safety of our students.
 We urge students not only to take care of their own well-being, but to behave in an equally responsible way with their peers.

 There may be times when safety concerns arise from a student's excessive drinking or drug use, and in these situations, students should not hesitate to seek help from the Student Life/Services staff, Public Safety/Campus Security, medical or counseling professionals, and/or local or state police out of fear of disciplinary action.
-Under this Medical Amnesty Policy, neither the student in distress nor the student or organization seeking assistance will ordinarily be subject to disciplinary action for the possession, provision, or consumption of drugs or alcohol.
-Educational and/or preventative responses such as a group class, Online course, individual meeting, substance use assessment, referral to support resources, or other appropriate course of action may be required.
+Under this Good Samaritan Policy, neither the student in distress nor the student or organization seeking assistance will ordinarily be subject to disciplinary action for the possession, provision, or consumption of drugs or alcohol.

-This policy refers to isolated incidents only, and does not excuse or protect those who flagrantly or repeatedly violate the Alcohol Tobacco and Other Drugs Policy, nor does it preclude disciplinary action arising from violations of other Middlebury policies.
+This policy refers to isolated incidents only, and does not excuse or protect those who flagrantly or repeatedly violate the Alcohol and Other Drugs Policy, nor does it preclude disciplinary action arising from violations of other Middlebury policies.
 However, in cases involving additional policy violations, Middlebury will consider the positive impact of reporting an incident as well as the health and safety needs of the involved student(s) when determining the appropriate course of action.